St Lawrence SEND Report 2020-21

 Part time attendance is arranged for some children starting school if deemed appropriate

-Due to the location of the local secondary school, children from St Lawrence regularly use their facilities and therefore become familiar with the secondary school long before starting there as a Year 7.
+Due to the location of the local secondary schools, children from St Lawrence regularly use their facilities and therefore become familiar with the secondary schools long before starting there as a Year 7.

 Year 6 children attend taster days at the local secondary schools.

-The local secondary school, Amery Hill, organises additional support days for children with additional needs.
+The local secondary schools, Amery Hill and Eggars', organise additional support days for children with additional needs.

 Who should I contact if I want to make a complaint?